Corhana/myncirl/README.md

 # myncirl

-Second year project, developing a new National College of Ireland website.
+Second year project for Web Application Development.
+Developing a new version of National College of Ireland website.